shinyay/win-setup/README.md

 - `customizations`: This section allows you to customize the VS Code environment within the Dev Container.
 It specifies extensions to install (`ms-azuretools.vscode-docker`) and VS Code settings to apply.
 In this case, it enables automatic formatting on save (`"editor.formatOnSave": true`) and customizes the colors of the title bar and activity bar.

+The commented-out sections (`forwardPorts` and `postCreateCommand`) allow you to specify additional settings like port forwarding or commands to run after the Dev Container is created.

 ## Kotlin
 ## Rust